 This is also, like Anne of Green Gables, a growing-up novel, so as Kim develops we go along with him.
 But essential to the charm of the novel is Kim’s innocence throughout.
 Without that, we might have to bow to the now-standard criticism that this novel is inherently imperialist, and gives a simplistic view of India influenced by orientalism.
 But Kim is, if formed by colonialist forces and assumptions, himself entirely unaware of them.
 He roves through his land – and it is his land, not because he is English, but because it is the land that has formed him and of which he is a part.
 This is a book about adventure, plenitude, freedom, wide wandering – everything in fact that is the opposite of lockdown.
 Most of all it is about joy and love, Kim and his lama each giving up what he is seeking for the sake of the other, and in so doing, each finding what they have sought.

-Kim then represents the power of reading to allow us to escape into another world entirely different from the one we inhabit, but in doing so to re-learn those essential values that can be found in our own world, however that is reduced for us at the moment, and where that very reduction can accentuate the small moments of intense joy and understanding, even epiphany.
-However, we might take another path, and go to works which embody and investigate social isolation, and imaginatively represent its nature and effects.
-One such work is Henry David Thoreau’s Walden (which I’ve written about more fully in a previous blog).
+Kim then represents the power of reading to allow us to escape into another world entirely different from the one we inhabit, but in doing so to re-learn those essential values that can be found in our own world, however, that is reduced for us at the moment, and where that very reduction can accentuate the small moments of intense joy and understanding, even epiphany.
+However, we might take another path, and go to works which embody and investigate social isolation and imaginatively represent its nature and effects.
+One such work is Henry David Thoreau’s Walden.
 Walden is the record of Thoreau’s deliberate experiment in self-isolation.
 He is bracing in his attack on the ways of civilization, and a few pages of Walden will put you right if you think you are truly experiencing hardship at the moment; most of us are, after all, getting plenty of food and drink, and delivered to our doorsteps!
 He, by contrast, makes his own shelter, grows his own food, battles with the elements, in a self-imposed attempt to place himself back as a ‘poor, bare, forked animal’ (King Lear), to find his true self through the hardships of withdrawal and self-sufficiency.
 Here is Thoreau’s manifesto: